STS-118: Tuesday August 14 (Flight day 7)

 Backdropped by Earth, Endeavours Canadarm moves the external stowage platform (ESP-3).

 The Endeavour crew awoke on Tuesday to the voices of Tracy Caldwell's family singing happy birthday to her.
 The two crews successfully removed the ESP-3 from Endeavours payload bay, and installed it onto the P3 truss.
 They also continued with transfer activities, and several crew members took time out to have two Public Affairs events, one of them answering children's questions from the Discovery Center in Boise, Idaho.
 During an interview with CBS, Commander Kelly stated that he was not concerned about the tile damage, and would be comfortable with any decision NASA made, "My understanding is this tile damage is not an issue of the safety of the crew...
 I'm not concerned with our safety."
 The main reason for fixing it, he noted, would be to assist with processing once the orbiter was back at the Kennedy Space Center.

 During the Mission Management Team briefing, Kirk Shireman, Deputy International Space Station Program Manager, reported that the External Stowage Platform installation went well; the new CMG was working well, and handover of attitude control directly from the shuttle to the station was completed without problems.
 In addition, a new Russian computer was installed on the station, and testing of the system would be performed in late August.
 He also mentioned several of the experiments that were launched with STS-118, and reported all experiments were proceeding well.
 Shireman also noted that as of 15:17 UTC, the Zarya module of the station had orbited the Earth 50,000 times.

 John Shannon reported that the orbiter systems were in excellent shape, and had no issues.
-With regards to the remaining area of tile damage on the underside of the orbiter, Shannon reported that initial thermal analysis had been completed.
+With regard to the remaining area of tile damage on the underside of the orbiter, Shannon reported that initial thermal analysis had been completed.
 Computational fluid dynamics testing at Ames Research Center had been done, and the preliminary results were "cautiously optimistic".
 Testing at the arc jet facility would continue Tuesday night.
 Shannon stated they would go through complete EVA scenario testing at the Neutral Buoyancy Lab, to help develop the EVA procedures if needed.